3 units: 1 class unit and 2 non-classroom units graded pass-fail.

 Prerequisites: Prior or concurrent enrollment in Employment Discrimination (either the 1L statutory course or the upper division course), Labor Law, Labor & Employment Law, or Sex Discrimination Seminar.

-Course Description: The Workers'Rights Clinic operates two evenings per week; one evening involves phone interviews and one face to face client interviews.
-In addition to client interviewing, advice and referral, students provide limited follow-up including drafting letters and administrative complaints, or representing workers at administrative hearings under the supervision of attorneys from the Employment Law Center.
+Course Description: The Workers'Rights Clinic operates two evenings per week; one evening involves phone interviews and one face-to-face client interviews.
+In addition to client interviewing, advice and referral, students provide limited follow-up including drafting letters and administrative complaints, or representing workers at administrative hearings under the supervision of attorneys from Legal Aid at Work (formerly the Employment Law Center).
 Students confront a wide range of employment related issues including: employment discrimination, wrongful discharge, sexual or other types of harassment, unpaid wages and benefits, privacy issues (i.e. drug testing), whistleblowing, health and safety concerns, denial of unemployment compensation and workers' compensation issues.

 To enroll: Before your specified registration time, students must confirm completion of the prerequisite courses with Theresa Hoskins-Ford, email@example.com, for permission to enroll.
 If you have questions about the Clinic, please contact Associate Dean for Experiential Education Ascanio Piomelli, firstname.lastname@example.org.

 To read about one student's story, click here.